Skip to main content

 npx hatch3r config # add or remove repos, change sync strategy

-The shared .agents/ lives at the workspace root; each sub-repo gets independent copies of the generated files (not symlinks), with optional per-repo overrides for tools, features, and content.
+The shared .hatch3r/ lives at the workspace root; each sub-repo gets independent adapter outputs (not symlinks), with optional per-repo overrides for tools, features, and content.
 See the Workspace guide for details.

 • MCP Setup — full per-server configuration, PAT scope tables, custom MCP servers, Claude Code permissions